Papers relating to the service of Stewart Murray Hansen, 1915 - 1917 - Part 9

 bands instead of one and was

-a few metres shorter in length —
+a few inches shorter in length —

 probably a howitzer shell.

-One of my -"scratches' has turned
+One of my -"scratches" has turned

 septic but by the application of